 The technology continues to advance, with features such as internet browser plugins that can generate answers to assessment and homework questions.
 Computer generated text does have its limitations.
 Users can’t rely on the tool to make qualitative judgments, such as determining if language is appropriate for a given context or rely on the accuracy of content citations.

-These tools are widely available and instructors will need to consider carefully how to adapt to these developments.
-Amid discussions and academic integrity concerns about these tools, the Office of Teaching Learning, and Technology and Center for Teaching offers this brief guide to address some of the most frequently asked questions about ChatGPT and other AI tools.
+These tools are widely available, and instructors will need to consider carefully how to adapt to these developments.
+Amid discussions and academic integrity concerns about these tools, the Office of Teaching Learning, and Technology and the Center for Teaching offer this brief guide to address some of the most frequently asked questions about ChatGPT and other AI tools.

 These are new technologies, and the future is unknown as the availability and reliability of these tools are developing.